-As I have explained at length in The Hypercarnivore Diet, plants can't run from predators, so to protect themselves from being eaten they produce defensive chemicals.
-The above-ground and reproductive portions of plants – the seeds, including grains, legumes, nuts and seeds such as sesame, sunflower and canola – are most rich in typically bitter-tasting anti-metabolic toxins, commonly called "anti-oxidants."
-Seeds typically have very high levels of these toxins because the plant does not want its offspring and its built-in nutrient supply eaten and digested before it has a chance to sprout.
+Plants can't run from predators, so to protect themselves from being eaten they produce defensive chemicals.
+The above-ground and reproductive portions of plants – the seeds, including grains, legumes, nuts and seeds such as sesame, sunflower and canola – are most rich in typically bitter-tasting compounds.
+Seeds typically have very higher levels of these compounds because the plant does not want its offspring and its built-in nutrient supply eaten and digested before it has a chance to sprout.

 "The toxins of plants include phenols, tannins, lectins/agglutinins, and trypsin-inhibitors, besides innumerable more specific metabolic inhibitors, including “anti-vitamins.”
 Unsaturated fats themselves are important defenses, since they inhibit trypsin and other proteolytic enzymes, preventing the assimilation of the proteins that are present in seeds and leaves, and disrupting all biological processes that depend on protein breakdown, such as the formation of thyroid hormone and the removal of blood clots."